5 Signs You Need To Change Your Skincare Routine Right NOW!

-Exfoliating can also make your skin feel tight and sensitive, which is why you should only exfoliate once or twice a week.
-However, if it’s currently feeling dry and tight, we’d recommend taking a break from exfoliating until it feels restored.
-To avoid over-exfoliating, examine your entire skincare regime including your toners, moisturizers, and serums, and look for AHAs, salicylic acid, and retinol.
+If your skin is currently feeling dry and tight, keep it hydrated and take a break from exfoliating until it feels restored.
+To avoid over-exfoliating, examine your entire skincare regime including your toners, moisturizers, and serums, and look for ingredients like AHAs, salicylic acid, and retinol.
 You shouldn’t use too many products that contain ingredients that naturally exfoliate or speed-up skin cell renewal.
-For example, if your daily toner contains glycolic acid, you should limit your exfoliation to once a week and ensure you don’t use the toner on the same day you exfoliate.
-For more deets on how to avoid over exfoliation, read this.
+For example, if your daily toner contains glycolic acid, don’t use this one the same day as a retinol-based product and consider using both products less often in your routine.
+For more deets on how to avoid over-exfoliation, read this.

-To restore tight skin, you need to rebuild the skin’s epidermis by following a gentle routine packed with hydrating formulas and active ingredients like hyaluronic acid and antioxidants.
-Make sure you’re double cleansing, (find out how here) first using an oil or balm as these will help lock in moisture, then follow with a gentle, water-based cleanser.
-Finish with a hydrating serum and moisturizer, and a facial oil if you have one.
-Considering dry, tight skin is caused by a lack of moisture in the corneous layer, your number one aim is hydration.
+To restore tight skin, you need to rebuild the skin’s epidermis by following a gentle routine packed with hydrating formulas, ceramides, peptides, and active ingredients like hyaluronic acid and antioxidants.
+Make sure you’re double cleansing, (find out how here) first using an oil or balm, which will pull oil, dirt and makeup from your pores, then follow with a gentle, water-based cleanser to clean deep into the pores.
+Finish with a hydrating serum and moisturizer, and a face oil if you have one.
+Dry, tight skin is caused by a lack of moisture in the corneous layer, so your number one priority is hydration.